 • Simplifying data preparation and management using AI/ML

-Bridging the generation gap between Oracle Discoverer and OAC and bringing the right expertise in both was determined as a critical success factor for this accelerated migration.
-The customer chose DataTerrain since it has a dedicated pool of subject matter experts in both technologies and has demonstrated ability and established credentials in handling such complex migrations.
+Bridging the generation gap between Oracle Discoverer and OAC and bringing the right expertise in both was determined as a critical success factor for this accelerated transition.
+The customer chose DataTerrain since it has a dedicated pool of subject matter experts in both technologies and has demonstrated ability and established credentials in handling such complex transitions.

-Based on its philosophy of ensuring Zero business disruption and minimizing impact to users, DataTerrain planned and completed this migration in these major phases –
+Based on its philosophy of ensuring Zero business disruption and minimizing impact to users, DataTerrain planned and completed this transition in these major phases –

 3.)
 User acceptance and rollout – Key users were involved during every critical stage in the process and a train-the-trainer approach was followed to accelerate training and acceptance.
 Since the look and feel of reports were preserved AS-IS from Oracle Discoverer, adoption was easier and quicker in OAC.